Welcome Regional Center Folks!

 Q: Who is elibigle to receive Full-Service respite?

 A: NBRC, RCEB and GGRC clients.
-The family can either be in need of a RCP or have one for BRC to hire.
+The family can either be in need of a RCP or have one for SCI to hire.

 Q: Does Full-Service respite handle any medical respite?